tolu/kubex/README.md

 > Tired of listing all alternatives just to be able to switch context or namespace - then this is for you

+You'll need to have [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed in path

 ## Install

 ```